Louis Couperus: Last years

 He also met with his English publisher, Thornton Butterworth, visited a small concert, where Myra Hess played and also had meetings with George Moore and George Bernard Shaw.
-Couperus also let his picture taken by E.O.
+Couperus also had his photograph taken by E.O.
 Hoppé after which he had a meeting with the Dutch consul in London, René de Marees van Swinderen and a diner at the house of H. H. Asquith.
 The next day Couperus went to the Titmarsh club, where he met William Leonard Courtney, and heard Lady Astor, whom he had previously met in Constantine, speak in the House of Commons.
 Soon after this Couperus and his wife returned to the Netherlands.

 In the Netherlands Couperus prepared himself for his journey to the Dutch East Indies, China and Japan.
-He and his wife left for the Dutch East Indies on 1 October 1921 and left the boat at Belawan, because they would stay with their friend Louis Constant Westenenk at Medan.
+He and his wife left for the Dutch East Indies on 1 October 1921 aboard the mail ship Prins der Nederlanden.
+They left the ship at Belawan to stay with their friend Louis Constant Westenenk at Medan.
 In Batavia he dined with Governor-General Dirk Fock and also held public performances, where he would read out his books.
 After a visit to the Borobudur Couperus and his wife visited Surabaya and Bali.
 On 16 February they left for Hong Kong and Shanghai.
 In Japan they visited Kobe and Kyoto; in this last place Couperus became seriously ill, was diagnosed with Typhoid fever and was sent to the International Hospital in Kobe.
 After seven weeks he was fit enough to travel to Yokohama.
 He and his wife stayed for two weeks at the Fujiya Hotel, where Couperus read Kenjirō Tokutomi's novel Nami-Ko.
 He and his wife then travelled to Tokyo, where they stayed with the Dutch consul and visited Nikkō.
 They returned to the Netherlands on 10 October 1922.